Clinical Trial for Patients Who Have Had a Recent Heart Attack

 damage.
 The usual course of therapy is to be admitted to a hospital, open

 the blocked artery with a balloon, stent, or surgical bypass, then placed on

 medicines hoping the heart will recover.

 The Stem Cell Center is enrolling patients who have had a recent heart attack and were treated with balloon/stents in order to see if stem cell therapy would

 - Patients must be 18 years or older.

 - Patients must be screened for eligibility immediately after heart attack.

-- Have had a specific type of heart attack called STEMI.
+- Patients must have had a specific type of heart attack called STEMI.